14 individuals earn Scholar All-American

 Pictures from Wyoming's 2009-10 Swimming and Diving Season

-Wyoming swimming has been a part of Tom Johnson's life for two decades.
-Johnson swam at the University of Wyoming for four years, he spent one season as an assistant coach, and for the past 15 years has been head coach.
+Wyoming swimming has been a part of Tom Johnson's life for a little more than two decades.
+Johnson swam at the University of Wyoming for four years, he spent one season as an assistant coach, and for the last 17 years has been head coach.

-In the past 15 seasons at the helm of the Wyoming swimming and diving program, Johnson has led the Cowboys and Cowgirls to their highest conference finishes ever and has been named conference coach of the year four times.
-At UW, he has seen 30 individual Mountain West Champions, four individual Mountain Pacific Sports Federation (MPSF) Champions, three Honorable Mention All-Americans and 11 student-athletes earn Academic All-America honors.
+In the past 17 seasons at the helm of the Wyoming swimming and diving program, Johnson has led the Cowboys and Cowgirls to their highest conference finishes ever and has been named conference coach of the year four times.
+At UW, he has seen 30 individual Mountain West Champions, four Western Athletic Conference Champions, four individual Mountain Pacific Sports Federation (MPSF) Champions, three Honorable Mention All-Americans and 11 student-athletes earn Academic All-America honors.
 He also coached the Cowgirls first back-to-back Honorable Mention All-American in Kelsey Conci.
 Possibly his greatest achievement came in 2004 when he helped Scott Usher reach the 2004 Olympic Games.

 In 2012-13, Johnson led the Cowboys to a second place finish at the MPSF Championships, as Wyoming was only nine and a half points behind conference champion UNLV.
-He also led the women's team to a third-place finish at the MW Championships, as the Cowgirls finished in the top-four for the seventh consecutive season.
+He also led the women's team to a third place finish at the MW Championships, as the Cowgirls finished in the top-four for the seventh consecutive season.
 Johnson finished the season with impressive records recording an 8-1 overall record on the men's side and a 6-1 overall record on the women's side.
-Johnson mentored Honorable Mention All-American Adam Kalms, who was the first Cowboy swimmer to earn Honorable Mention All-America honors since Scott Usher in 2004.
-Kalms helped Wyoming to one team point to conclude the NCAA Championships in 32nd place.
+Johnson mentored Honorable Mention All-American Adam Kalms, who was the first Wyoming swimmer to earn Honorable Mention All-America honors since Scott Usher in 2004.
+Kalms helped Wyoming to one team point to conclude the event in 32nd place.

 In 2010-11, Johnson led the Cowboys and Cowgirls to third-place finishes at the Mountain West Championships, while also helping to coach two individuals to NCAA Championship berths.
 The 2010-11 Cowgirls finished the season in third place at the conference championships after posting an 11-4 dual record with a 5-3 record in the MW.
 At the MW Championships the Cowgirls claimed three individual championships and one relay title.
 Overall nine Cowgirls and three relay teams earned All-MW awards.
 Lesley Young won two MW Championships in the 100 and 200 breaststroke, while Kelsey Conci picked up the other win for UW in the 100 backstroke.
 The Cowgirl 200 medley relay team also won a MW Championship setting a new championship record time in the process.
 Conci also qualified for the NCAA Championships swimming an NCAA `A' cut time in the 100 back portion of the 400 medley relay.
 At the NCAA Championships, Conci, swam her way into the `B' final and placed second in her final heat giving her 10th place overall.
 Her 10th-place finish earned her Honorable Mention All-America honors.
 She was the first Cowgirl since Norma Hughes in 1992 to earn Honorable Mention All-America honors.
 The Cowboys also placed third at the 2011 MW Championships, claiming two individual championships.
 The Cowboys posted a 6-5 overall dual record and a 2-3 MW record during the regular season.
 The Cowboys had an excellent showing at the 2011 MW Championships with eight student-athletes earning All-MW honors.
 At the conference championships diver Mark Murdock won two individual championships on the 3-meter springboard and platform.
 Following that performance Murdock went on to place in the top eight on the platform at the NCAA Zone `E' championships to earn a spot at the NCAA Championships.
 Murdock placed 12th on the platform earning Honorable Mention All-America honors.